 One important strategy for overcoming health literacy challenges is providing patients with written information in plain language.
 Materials should be clear, concise, purposeful, logically organized, and well-designed.
 Incorporating plain language principles as part of an overall strategy to address health literacy can support efforts to engage patients in their care and empower them with knowledge to make informed decisions.

-For more resources about improving verbal and written communication with patients, see MedPro’s Checklist: Strategies to Support Patient Comprehension and Risk Resources: Health Literacy and Cultural Competence.
+For more resources about improving verbal and written communication with patients, see MedPro’s Risk Resources: Health Literacy and Cultural Competence.

 Additional Practice Tips content